procore/documentation/overview/introduction.md

 ***
 ## Who Can Use Your Procore Apps?
 Your Procore apps can be tailored for various audiences.
-Whether you aim to create private apps for internal use or public apps for the marketplace, the Procore Developer Portal provides the tools and support needed to achieve your goals.
+Whether you aim to create private apps for internal use or public apps for the Procore Marketplace, the Procore Developer Portal provides the tools and support needed to achieve your goals.

 ### Custom Apps
 You can build and install custom apps exclusively for your organization or specific customers.
 These apps enable you to create tailored functionalities, automate workflows, and integrate with other systems seamlessly.
 Custom apps also allow you to display external services directly within Procore without leaving your workspace.